bloodmc/GriefDefenderDoc/docs/wiki/advanced/Optimizations.md

 # FITFC's Optimization

 ** Recommendation: if you are going to create new flags, remove this optimization and leave the GD default, as the optimizations remove some events from gddebug.
+These optimizations were focused on a server that tries its best to get close to vanilla - Last revision 1.19.3

 <details>
   <summary>FIT's Blacklist</summary>